There’s a lot to think about when you’re considering relocation, especially if you’re a dog owner.

 You can probably find ways to help your dog remain comfortable in any city in the lower 48, but most dogs will appreciate moderate temperatures.

 Additionally, some dogs are just not cut out for certain locations due to their breeds or coat.
-Dallas is not an ideal home for long-haired huskies; Buffalo isn’t a great location for Chihuahuas.
+Dallas is not an ideal home for long-haired huskies (which is a shame, as Dallas has tons of great dog parks, as well as restaurants and bars); Buffalo isn’t a great location for Chihuahuas.

 Cities that are designed with pedestrians in mind often make great places for dog-lovers to live.